 |T||Tubular||– showcase and appliance lighting (incandescent) - closets/garages (fluorescent)|

-Bulb Sizes Thanks to Home Depot Bulb Sizes (note the second bulb from the left should be A - 19).
+Bulb Sizes Thanks to this size chart from Bulbs.com.
 Take the number and divide by 8 and that is the diameter of the bulb at its widest point.

 Bulb Base The final important piece to selecting the right bulb for your application is the bulb base.
 You don't want to buy a bulb only to find that it doesn't fit in the socket.
 Most light bulbs used in the home use an Edison Screw Base.
 This is designated by the "E" in the first letter of the base description.
 Most CFL and LED replacements for incandescent lights will use the "E" base.
 From Wikipedia on the Edison Screw Base: "The Edison screw fitting is a system of screw mounts used for light bulbs, developed by Thomas Edison and licensed starting in 1909 under the Mazda trademark.
 The bulb has a threaded metal base which screws into a matching socket.
 Most have a right-hand threading that tightens when the lamp is turned clockwise. " And...
 "Dimensions and tolerances for screw bases are standardized in ANSI standard C81.67 and IEC standard 60061-1.
 The two standards have mostly been harmonized, although several types exist in only one of the two standards with no equivalent in the other.
 The designation Exx refers to the diameter in millimeters, even in the U.S., where the bulb glass is listed in eighths of an inch.
 (For example, E12 has a diameter of 12 mm.)
 There are four common sizes of screw-in sockets used for line-voltage lamps: